What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 While ER nursing is considered a nursing specialization, ER nurses are all of the above and more.

-An ER nurse’s main role is to assess a patient’s condition and create a care plan quickly and effectively.
-This might be as simple as giving them aspirin and sending them home for bedrest.
+An ER nurse’s main role is to assess a patient’s condition and create a quick and effective care plan.
+This might be as simple as giving someone NSAIDs and sending them home for bed rest.
 It could also mean performing CPR or pushing a life-saving drug through an IV.

-ER nurses are whatever role best fits patient needs at any moment.
+ER nurses are there to fill whatever role best fits patient needs at any moment.

 One of the toughest jobs an ER nurse can have is triage.
-Emergency rooms are a revolving door of people with health concerns ranging from life-threatening to minorly inconvenient.
-Whatever the case may be, it is up to ER nurses to help formulate a plan and call it to action.
+Emergency rooms are a revolving door of people with health concerns ranging from life-threatening to mildly inconvenient.
+Whatever the case may be, it is up to ER nurses to help formulate a plan and put it into action.

-Other times, it may not be so easy to tell.
-Patients may look just fine to the untrained eye but could actually be on the verge of a massive medical emergency.
+At other times, it may not be so easy to tell.
+Patients may look just fine to the untrained eye but actually be on the verge of a massive medical emergency.
 Triage nurses have to be able to spot the subtle symptoms and treat them in time.

 Because triage can be such a difficult job and requires extensive knowledge and experience, veteran nurses with years of experience under their belts usually handle this process.
 One of the biggest benefits of being an ER nurse is the opportunity to make a difference and save lives.